 - Be able to recognize and use current common pavement design procedures.

-- Understand common design and construction features important to the performance of both asphalt and concrete pavements.
+- Understand common design and construction features important to the performance of municipal roadway, trail, and sidewalk infrastructure.

 - Understand how to assess the condition of existing pavements and to use this information to determine appropriate maintenance and rehabilitation treatments.

 - To design and recognize specification and construction activities that can improve the performance of pavements.

 - To understand the production and placement of asphalt concrete.

 - Communicate and promote good road design and construction practices.

 This course discusses pavement design, specification, subgrade preparation, base/subbase and surface types and function, construction details, and long-term functional and structural performance considerations to ensure a long-life and effective product.
 It provides details on maintenance and rehabilitation procedures, how to evaluate both old and new and innovative pavement treatments using life-cycle cost analysis.
 Through a series of case studies, positive and negative design features and construction conditions are presented to give the participant a good understanding of what we can do better to ensure the cost effective use of transportation investments.